- Home

 PET–CT

-This scan combines a PET (positron emission tomography) scan with a CT scan in one machine.
-As well as helping with diagnosis, a PET–CT scan can provide detailed information about any cancer that is found.
+As well as helping with the diagnosis, a PET scan can provide detailed information about any cancer that is found.

 Cancer cells take up more of the glucose solution than normal cells do, so they show up more brightly on the scan.

-Sometimes a PET–CT scan is done to work out if a biopsy is needed or to help guide the biopsy procedure.
+Sometimes a PET scan is done to work out if a biopsy is needed or to help guide the biopsy procedure.
 You will need to fast (not eat or drink) before having this scan.

 Learn more about PET-CT scans.